The 9 Best Dog Clippers Australia: Tested & Evaluated 2023

 Fur King dog clippers run on a long-lasting lithium-ion battery, far exceeding many of it's closest competitors.
-It can run for up to a whopping 300 minutes, only takes 3 hours to be fully charged and and can be used whilst charging if needed.
+It can run for up to a whopping 300 minutes, only takes 3 hours to be fully charged and can even be used while charging if needed.

-This clipper comes in a sleek, slim design, has a blade adjustment tamper lever that allows you to choose the cutting length from 1mm to 1.9mm.
-You get four comb attachments in this set - a 3mm, 6mm, 9mm and a 12mm one.
+This clipper comes in a sleek, slim design.
+It has a blade adjustment tamper lever that allows you to choose the cutting length from 1mm to 1.9mm.
+You get four comb attachments in this set - 3mm, 6mm, 9mm and 12mm.

 The Fur King Cordless Dog Clippers being tested by our independent expert team

 Self-sharpening blades and the heavy-duty motor make this clipper strong enough to cut through the thickest of coats.
-This model makes almost no noise and has a low vibration level, which is great for noise-sensitive and timid dogs.
+This model makes almost no noise and has a low vibration level, which I quickly discovered is great for noise-sensitive and timid dogs like mine.

-Unlike other clippers on this list, the set also comes with quality metal scissors and comb making it a one stop shop for all your grooming needs.
+Unlike other clippers on this list, the set also comes with quality metal scissors and comb, making it a one stop shop for all your grooming needs.

 This clipper is simply designed to give you the smoothest and most comfortable experience ever.
-With stainless steel blades, this clipper works flawlessly, but its main advantage is probably how nice it fits in the hand and how easy it is to use.
+With stainless steel blades, this clipper works flawlessly.
+The main advantages are how nice it fits in the hand and how easy it is to use.

 The Wahl Professional Animal Motion being tested by our independent expert team

 Finally, this model comes with a removable scissor grip that you can put your finger through.
-This can make your grip on the clipper more secure and your moves more precise, thus making the overall result perfect.
+This makes your grip on the clipper more secure and your moves more precise, thus making the overall result perfect.
 While testing out these clippers, I felt like a professional groomer with years of experience under my belt.

-We highly recommend getting a pro grooming scissor set to compliment this tool.
+Our team also highly recommends getting a pro grooming scissor set to compliment this tool.

 When you grab this clipper for the first time, you’ll immediately notice a turning knob that allows you to choose the distance between the blades for the desired length.
 A unique thing about these clippers is that you can also choose between 5 different speeds.